Dans-labs/dariah/docs/Dux.md

 ### Active items
 The `package` table determines a lot about the assessment process.
-It has records with a specified startDate end endData.
+It has records with a specified startDate end endDate.
 The packages that have started and are not yet passed there endDate are the *active* packages.
 Normally there will be exactly one package.